 Nevada DUI arrests, court process and trials

-But knowing what to expect can make facing a Nevada DUI arrest and court case easier.
-To help you better understand the Nevada DUI court process from investigation to arrest to trial, our Las Vegas, Nevada DUI defense lawyers discuss the following, below:
+But knowing what to expect can make facing a DUI arrest and court case easier.
+To help you better understand the Nevada DUI court process from investigation to arrest to trial, our Las Vegas DUI lawyers discuss the following, below:

 - 1. The DUI Investigation